jamesgraham0/Spotify-Votes-Mobile/README.md

 - ✅ Add haptic feedback for button presses
 - ✅ Set any track being searched for that's currently in the queue to have a blurred front with text saying "Track already in queue"
 - ✅ For users without Spotify Premium, restrict them from creating rooms (only joining), and searching for tracks (only voting on the queue)
-- ✅ When creating a room, Redirect to Spotify app if there's no deviceId
+- ✅ When creating a room, Redirect to Spotify app if there's no active deviceId
-- 🛑 Cannot create a room unless there is an active deviceId
-- 🛑 Add a countdown timer in the queue screen.
+- ✅ Add a countdown timer in the queue screen.
 - 🛑 Only allow a single vote to every track (see below)
 - 🛑 Allow the host to remove tracks from the queue
 - 🛑 Display number of users in each room both in the list of joinable rooms, and in room